luigiRP/TicTacToe-Python/README.md

-# Create a TicTacToe using Python and CLI
+# Create a TicTacToe CLI using Python

 You will practice:
 1. Python lists/arrays